google-deepmind/open_spiel/docs/windows.md

 pip install numpy
 ```

-For a complete list, depending on what you will use, see
+For a complete list, depending on what you will use, see optinal dependencies of the
-[python_extra_deps.sh](https://github.com/deepmind/open_spiel/blob/master/open_spiel/scripts/python_extra_deps.sh).
+[pyproject](../pyproject.toml).
 To set a env variable in the current terminal you can use the command `set`([some help](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/set_1))

 ## Option 3: Windows Installation using Windows Subsystem for Linux (WSL2)